 The Company has also complied with the requirement of the CG Code on considering the independence of an Independent Non-executive Director who has served more than nine years for his further appointment.
-Mr Li Kwok Sing, Aubrey, who has served on the Board for more than nine years, was re-elected as Independent Non-executive Director at the 2020 Annual General Meeting (the "2020 AGM") by passing a separate resolution at the 2020 AGM.
-The Board's view on Mr Li's independent status was set out in the 2020 AGM circular.
-The re-election of Mr Lok Kung Chin, Hardy, Independent Non-executive Director, who has served on the Board for more than nine years will be considered by vote on a separate resolution in the forthcoming 2021 Annual General Meeting (the "2021 AGM").
+Mr Lok Kung Chin, Hardy, who has served on the Board for more than nine years, was re-elected as Independent Non-executive Director by passing a separate resolution at the 2021 Annual General Meeting (the "2021 AGM").
+The Board's view on Mr Lok's independent status was set out in the 2021 AGM circular.
+The re-election of Mr David John Shaw, Independent Non-executive Director, who has served on the Board for more than nine years will be considered by vote on a separate resolution in the forthcoming 2022 Annual General Meeting (the "2022 AGM").
 Further information to be set out in the circular to the Shareholders on the reasons why the Board believes he is still independent and should be re-election.